106A3057-1600x1067

 Not only does he value the principles behind cooperatives, but he’s also a member of South Alabama Electric Cooperative.

-Allen is among the Republican candidates seeking his party’s endorsement in the May 19 primary to run for lieu-tenant governor.
-Alabama’s lieutenant governor — who is limited to two, four year terms — serves as the presiding officer for the state Senate as well as the success or to the governor.
-Governor and lieutenant governer candidates do not run on a single ticket.
+Allen is among the Republican candidates seeking his party’s endorsement in the May 19 primary to run for lieutenant governor.
+Alabama’s lieutenant governor — who is limited to two four-year terms — serves as the presiding officer for the state Senate as well as the successor to the governor.
+Governor and lieutenant governor candidates do not run on a single ticket.
 Rather, they are elected separately.

 Allen became Alabama’s 54th secretary of state in January 2023, overseeing the state’s elections.
 He also served District 89 in the Alabama House of Representatives and as Pike County’s probate judge.